When you are heading out fishing, the most important thing to take into consideration is your safety.

 It is important that you never anchor your boat from the stern, and here we tell you why.

-What Is The Major Damage Of Anchoring A Fishing Boat From The Stern?
+What Is The Major Danger Of Anchoring A Fishing Boat From The Stern?

 What Is Swamping?